 Torque transducers, also known as torque sensors and torque meters, are instruments used to measure and report torque in a system.
 Understanding torque can be difficult, as the word has different meanings in different contexts, and each of those meanings can be elusive to people without backgrounds in mechanical engineering or physics.
 The fields that prioritize measuring torque with torque transducers include the automobile, aerospace, and aviation industries and anything else that works with engines.

 Torque transducers measure only one kind of torque.
 Very simply put, this kind of torque relates to rotational, or twisting, motion.
-Measuring torque is complicated because so many variables contribute to torque’s generation.
-The measurement of torque is the measurement of the rotational force necessary to perform work; the measurement of torque depends on the size of the objects involved, the distance between them and many other variables.
-Work, in the context of physics and mechanical engineering, has to do with the movement of a thing as a result of the movement of another thing, and torque is the measurement of the energy required to produce that movement.
+Measuring torque is complicated because so many variables contribute to torque generation.
+The measurement of torque is the measurement of the rotational force necessary to perform work; the measurement of torque depends on the size of the objects involved, the distance between them, and many other variables.
+In the context of physics and mechanical engineering, work has to do with the movement of a thing as a result of the movement of another thing, and torque is the measurement of the energy required to produce that movement.
 Torque transducers are very important in measuring the performance of engines.
 For example, in automobiles, the torque curve of an engine (which is the measure of torque while an engine operates) relates directly to the vehicle's acceleration capacity.
 Sport car designers and service personnel are concerned with measuring torque for this and other similar reasons.